 Massive storms get names.
 But when does a tiny storm get its own title?

 When it’s quite unusual.
 Thunderstorm Hector is not your typical thunderstorm.
-It forms above the Tiwi Islands in the Northern Territory of Australia just about every day.
+It’s a dark cloud that forms above the Tiwi Islands in the Northern Territory of Australia just about every day.
 It rises to 66,000 feet and its lightning can be seen over 60 miles away in all directions.

 If you ask most people whether it’s possible for lightning to strike the same place two days in a row they’d say it’s unlikely but maybe not impossible.
 But for lightning to strike the same place day after day is unheard of.